 Did you know that knives can be some of the best deals at a flea market?
 Often beat-up and rusty, they're easy to overlook, but with a little work they can become a fabulous find.
-"With a little steel wool, Bon Ami, and a sharpening stone, I've turned several knives into new favorites," Sara Kate notes here.
+A little steel wool, Bon Ami, and a sharpening stone will go a long way.

 When to pass: Does it look or feel cheap?
 Do you not like the weight or how it fits in your hand?
-Is the pin holding the blade a darker color or made from a different material than the blade, which may indicate that it's not the original blade?
-Or does the blade end have a rounded tip, which may indicate it's been reshaped by a non-professional?
+Is the pin holding the blade a darker color or made from a different material than the blade?
+(This may indicate that it's not the original blade.)
+Or does the blade have a rounded tip?
+(If so, it might have been reshaped by a non-professional.)
 Consider all these things before you buy!